apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getNumberPattern.md

 Description
 -----------

-It returns the pattern to the `successCallback` with a properties object as a parameter.
-That object should have the following properties:
+Returns the pattern to the `successCallback` with a `properties` object as a parameter.
+That object contains the following properties:

 - __pattern__: The number pattern to format and parse numbers.
 The patterns follow Unicode Technical Standard #35. <http://unicode.org/reports/tr35/tr35-4.html>. _(String)_
-- __symbol__: The symbol to be used when formatting and parsing e.g., percent or currency symbol. _(String)_
+- __symbol__: The symbol to use when formatting and parsing, such as a percent or currency symbol. _(String)_
 - __fraction__: The number of fractional digits to use when parsing and formatting numbers. _(Number)_
 - __rounding__: The rounding increment to use when parsing and formatting. _(Number)_
 - __positive__: The symbol to use for positive numbers when parsing and formatting. _(String)_